Weekly & Saturday art classes

 Why not aspire to do a fine art degree at university?

-Varsha will be following in the footsteps of another member, again from the Hightown art class, who also went to complete a fine art degree course at Hope university, Liverpool, graduating in the summer of 2016.
+Varsha is now following in the footsteps of another member, again from the Hightown art class, who recently started a fine art degree course at Hope university, Liverpool.